xar-network/xar-network/docs/launch/blog-1-en.md

 before you actually do anything: [CLI guide][cli]

 The process outlined in the guide is currently the only verified and secure way to delegate Atoms at launch.
-This is because the zarcli tool used in the guide is the only wallet software undergoing third-party security audits right now.
+This is because the xarcli tool used in the guide is the only wallet software undergoing third-party security audits right now.
 No other wallet providers have begun security audits yet.